 - These extra actions should also be included in the budget.

 - In this very handy PDF you will find ‘The Costume Directory’ compiled by BAFTA, including tips on fabric suppliers, leather, dyeing and printing, fashion brands, wardrobe department supplies, dry Cleaning, factories and producers and what to do with textile waste.

 - Buy second hand clothing and accessories

 - Connect with producers of sustainably produced clothing for sponsorship deals.
-Check the website of Strawberry Earth for inspiration.

 - Makeup is unfortunately a polluting product, but essential on set.
 Brands like Dr. Hauschka, Weleda, Lavera, Aveda, The Body Shop and Eco Favourites are environmentally friendly produced and not tested on animals.
 And widely available.